Madrid

 Eating

-For tapas at genuine local prices, avoid anywhere near Plaza Mayor.
-Head to Calle Ponzano in the Almagro neighbourhood, where bars are doing the old-fashioned thing of putting a free pincho on top of your drink order.
-A glass of house wine in these places costs €2-3.
+For tapas at genuine local prices, avoid anything near Plaza Mayor.
+Head to Calle Ponzano in the Almagro neighbourhood, where bars still do the old-fashioned thing of putting a free pincho on top of your drink order.
+A glass of house wine in these places costs €2-3 and the pintxos are substantial.
+This is how Madrid eats, and it’s better than any restaurant doing it self-consciously.

 Getting Around